json420/degu/doc/rgi.rst

        ``start_response()`` callable they received from the server

-    3. A proxy application is a good guiding-light for an extreme-case middleware component; in particular, you do not want middleware components (or the server) to need to re-parse any values in order to do meaningful things with them (say, the request header names)
+    3. A proxy application is a good guiding-light for an extreme-case middleware component; in particular, we should not require middleware components to re-parse or otherwise transform any values in order to do something meaningful with these value (eg, a proxy generally needs to use the full request headers in its own HTTP client request)

 Birds Eye View